Cardiology Fellowship Program

 We appreciate your interest in our Cardiology Fellowship program.

-The Cardiology Fellowship Program at Magnolia Regional Health Center offers a structured three year program of training designed to prepare highly qualified candidates for careers in clinical and investigative cardiology.
-This intensive experience, under close supervision of full-time staff, is provided in all major clinical and laboratory aspects of cardiology.
+The Cardiology Fellowship Program at Magnolia Regional Health Center offers a structured three-year program of training designed to prepare highly qualified candidates for careers in clinical and investigative cardiology.
+This intensive experience, under the close supervision of full-time staff, is provided in all major clinical and laboratory aspects of cardiology.

-From the beginning of training one half day per week is spent working under careful supervision in the Outpatient Cardiology Practice and is expected to participate in one or more areas of ongoing research.
+From the beginning of training, one-half day per week is spent working under careful supervision in the Outpatient Cardiology Practice, and one is expected to participate in one or more areas of ongoing research.

 Graduates of the program meet board eligibility requirements for general cardiology and COCATS Level 2 requirements for Nuclear and Echocardiography Boards.